Wilgepoort

 Other attractions

 The crags are located in an area of wild, African scenic beauty; it is not uncommon to see a pair of Black Eagles, the resident Gymnogene, Giant Kingfishers and otters fishing in the Big Pool.
-There is scope for some good hiking up the Wilge River and behind the crag.
-Alternatively, one can just relax beside the river with a book.
+Good hiking up the Wilge River and behind the crag or just relax beside the river with a book.

 Dangers

-No security issues to date.
-Wilgepoort is known for rock falls – wear a helmet, take care and climb with a cell phone.
+Wilgepoort is known for rock falls; wear a helmet, take care and climb with a cell phone.
 Hippo has been seen in the pool near the camp-site, but apparently lives further downstream.

-For bookings, permits and the access gate lock combination, contact the MCSA Magaliesberg Section – admin@mag.mcsa.org.za
+For bookings, permits and the access gate lock combination, contact MCSA Magaliesberg Section: admin@mag.mcsa.org.za

 Disclaimer